RoaLogic/RV12/DATASHEET.md

 The RV12 implements a single core 32/64bit Reduced Instruction Set Computing (RISC) Central Processing Unit (CPU) with a single hardware thread, based on the RISC-V User Instruction Set Architecture v2.2 and Supervisor Instruction Set Architecture v1.9.1 specifications.
 The core is highly configurable, providing the user with a trade-off between area, power, and performance, thus allowing it to be optimized for the intended task.

-See Chapter \[configurations\] for a description of the configuration options and parameters.
+See Configurations section for a description of the configuration options and parameters.

 Privilege Levels
 ----------------

 At any time, a hardware thread (*hart*) is running at some privilege level.
 The current privilege level is encoded in one or more Control and Status Registers (CSRs).
-See section 7, “Control & Status Registers”, for more information.

 The RISC-V specification defines four privilege levels, where each level provides its own protection and isolation..

 | Level | Encoding | Name             | Abbreviation |
 |:-----:|:--------:|:-----------------|:------------:|